brainglobe/brainglobe.github.io/docs/source/tutorials/template-builder-pre-align.md

 This tutorial uses `brainglobe-template-builder` which is still in early development.
 This means features are missing and things may change a lot.
 Use at your own risk!
 :::

-Brain templates are an average of many brain images.
+To avoid biasing results towards distinctive individual features of an individual brain, it is possible to use the average of many brains.
 To compute this average, it is highly beneficial to roughly pre-align individual brain images.
 This makes the averaging a lot faster and more reliable.

-The `brainglobe-template-builder` tool provides a Graphical User Interface to pre-align sample images to be used for template building later.
+The [`brainglobe-template-builder` tool](https://github.com/brainglobe/brainglobe-template-builder) provides a Graphical User Interface to pre-align sample images to be used for template building later.
 It's an early work-in-progress tool, so you will have to install it from
-Githubm via the command `pip install git+https://github.com/brainglobe/brainglobe-template-builder`.
+Github via the command `pip install git+https://github.com/brainglobe/brainglobe-template-builder`.
 We recommend doing this in a separate conda environment.

 This manual work needs to be done only once per sample, on a low-resolution image.
-We recommend downsampling samples for template building to images < 100MB initially for preprocessing and initial template building.
+We recommend downsampling images for template building to images < 100MB for preprocessing and initial template building.
 The results can be automatically reused later to create higher-resolution atlases.

 1. Open `napari`.
 2. Open the `Preprocess` widget by selecting `Plugins > Preprocess (brainglobe-template-builder)` in the menu bar near the top left of the window.